gowthamraj07/RealEstate/ReadMe.md

-This is a sample app to simulate the RealEstate listing and details page.
+This is a simple app to simulate the RealEstate property listing and details page.

 ### Objective
 The main objective of this app is to demonstrate the use of the following: